 American Insurance Company Building, Historic office skyscraper in Newark, United States.

-The building was designed in 1930 by architects John H. and Wilson C. Ely and served as the headquarters for American Insurance Company through 1963.
-After the company relocated, the structure transitioned to serve different purposes for the city.
+The building was designed in 1930 by architects John H. and Wilson C. Ely and served as the headquarters of the American Insurance Company until 1963.
+After the company moved out, the structure took on new uses and was later recognized as a contributing property within a historic district.

 The building stands as part of the James Street Commons Historic District, alongside the Newark Museum and Newark Public Library.